Parallel, Asymptotically Optimal Algorithms for Moving Target Traveling Salesman Problems

 \subsection{PGLNS}

-When a seed tour $\Gamma^*$ is passed to \TourViaGTSP, IRG-PGLNS solves the GTSP using a parallel extension of GLNS \cite{smith2017glns} which we call PGLNS.
-PGLNS is described by Alg. \ref{alg:PGLNS}.
-Like GLNS, PGLNS runs $n_\text{warm}$ ``warm" trials.
+When a seed tour $\Gamma^*$ is passed to \TourViaGTSP, IRG-PGLNS solves the GTSP using PGLNS, which is described by Alg. \ref{alg:PGLNS}.
+Like its predecessor GLNS, PGLNS runs $n_\text{warm}$ ``warm" trials.
 Each warm trial begins by initializing a current tour $\Gamma^\text{c}$, a counter $i_\text{term}$, a scalar temperature $\theta$, a cooling rate $r_\text{cool}$, and several locks (Lines \ref{algline:pglns_init} to \ref{algline:pglns_init_done}).
 The determination of the temperature and cooling rate using the warm trial counter is explained in Section 5.3 of \cite{smith2017glns}.
 The warm trial then runs several threads, each of which runs an inner loop (Line \ref{algline:pglns_thread_inner_loop}).